Archive for the ‘T Corona Borealis’ category

 For those waiting and watching for the predicted outburst of recurrent novae star, T Corona Borealis, the excitement is building, but no one knows when the event will happen.

-I’ve been making photos of the constellation Corona Borealis as often as possible since last summer (2025) using my cellphone with 3-second exposures.
-And after the outburst, there will be the appearance of a “new star” in the constellation and visible without optical aid.
+I’ve been making photos of the constellation Corona Borealis as often as possible since March (2025) using my cellphone with 3-second exposures.
+When the outburst “finally” occurs, there will be the appearance of a “new star” in the constellation and visible without optical aid.
+The outburst could become the brightest star in the constellation, possibly reach a magnitude of 2.0 or even brighter.

 The following photo was made this morning…Saturday February 7th 2026 @ 2:56 AM: Corona Borealis is in perfect sky position, high in the east.
 The bright moon made the constellation difficult to see without optical aid.